 Refers to colouring that colours and or lightens hair in one step.

-Form of hair colour application, such as balayage, foil, or single-process.
+Form of hair colour application, for example balayage, foil, or single-process.

-Non-permanent colour that doesn’t penetrate the cuticle but sits in the outer layers of the hair strand, allowing it to be removed by shampoo.
+Non-permanent colour that doesn’t penetrate the cuticle but sits in the outer layers of the hair strand, and as a result it can be washed out.

-Refers to the “finish” of a hair colour, indicated by the amount of warmth (orange/red) or coolness (blue/ash) of the hair.
+Refers to the secondary tone or “finish” of a hair colour, indicated by the amount of warmth (orange/red) or coolness (blue/ash) of the hair.

 The application of hair colour to re-growth, also called a root touch up.